mlhamel/conferences/README.md

     Amazing way of integrating ruby with rocket launching game

+        * Kerbal space program is having an api !!! [http://store.steampowered.com/app/220200/]
+        * Shown us how to use Ruby with the PIDC pattern
         * n-body problem about gravity
         * PIDC - Proportial Integral Derivative Controller

 4. Satoshi Tagomori.
 Data Analytics Service Company and Its Ruby Usage